htx2v/react-router/react-router/README.md

 ### [Nested Routes](https://reactrouter.com/en/main/start/overview#nested-routes)
 - keep displaying some UI on the page, share UI between components
-- don't need to use absolute links, use [relative links](https://reactrouter.com/en/main/start/overview#relative-links) instead.
+- don't need to use absolute paths, use [relative links](https://reactrouter.com/en/main/start/overview#relative-links) instead.
   > Relative links are always relative to the route path they are rendered in, not to the full URL.

 [Pathless Routes](https://reactrouter.com/en/main/start/concepts#pathless-routes) don't have a path